malex5335/AlgorithmPicker/README.md

 ### Native

 1. Clone the repository
-2. Execute the main class `de.riagade.random.algorithmpicker.AlgorithmPickerApplication`
+2. Execute the main class `de.riagade.random.algorithmpicker.SpringStarter`
 3. Open `localhost:8080` in your browser
 4. Refresh the page every day to get new algorithms to learn
 5. Enjoy!